 ARHI 4230 – Art and Ethics: Articulating Function in the Visual Arts (4 credits)

 This course will examine the inter-disciplinary dialogue between art and ethics.
 What exactly do the terms "art" and "ethics" denote... and connote?
 Can one nudge the terms together into some kind of binary concept, like "ethical art" or "artful morality" (!)?
 Or do these terms relate at some other, deeper level, with a common ontological foundation?
 In the course of the semester, we will consider the relationship between art and ethics, as they have surfaced in philosophy, in theology, in history, in the history of art, and in art criticism from antiquity to the present era.

-ARHI 4250 – Aztec Art (4 Credits)
+ARHI 4540 - Seminar: Modern Art (4 Credits)

-ARHI 2315 – Roman Art (4 Credits)
+ARHI 4435 - Art of the Tudor Courts (4 Credits)

 This course coincides with the Metropolitan Museum of Art's major exhibition of art at the Tudor Courts.
 Focusing on the rich visual culture of the English court from 1485 to 1603, it investigates the power of art to support the dynastic claims of the tudor dynasty.
 We will explore the intersection of art and politics during the reigns of Henry VIII and Elizabeth I. Classes will meet both on campus and at the museum.